-Abnormal functioning of the noradrenergic and dopaminergic systems is thought to produce classic symptoms of ADHD–inability to sit still or focus, fidgeting, lack of organizational skills and chronic procrastination.
+Abnormal functioning of the noradrenergic and dopaminergic systems is thought to produce classic symptoms of ADHD–the inability to sit still or focus, fidgeting, lack of organizational skills, and chronic procrastination.

 Adderall is an amphetamine, just as crack and cocaine are amphetamines.
 Consequently, when it is illegally abused, it can cause potentially dangerous side effects to the user.
-So what makes this “study drug” such a popular, easy-to-get drug among high school and college students?
+So what makes Adderall study drug such a popular, easy-to-get drug among high school and college students?

 According to survey after survey, students say they take Adderall to:

 - Give them that boost of energy they need to get good grades

 College students especially emphasize the fact that they are under a lot of pressure to keep up their GPA while working part or full time, fulfilling internship requirements, and sometimes raising a family.